yawenguan/yawenguan.github.io/aboutme.md

 subtitle:
 ---

-I will be joining the Department of Statistics at Colorado State University as an Assistant Professor this Fall!

-My name is Yawen Guan, I am an Assistant Professor in the Department of Statistics at University of Nebraska - Lincoln.
-Prior to joining UNL, I spent two years at SAMSI/NC State University as a postdoctoral fellow developing spatiotemporal methods for air quality, and emulation-calibration methods for the Artic sea ice.
+My name is Yawen Guan, I am an Assistant Professor in the Department of Statistics at Colorado State University.
+Prior to joining CSU, I was an an Assistant Professor at University of Nebraska - Lincoln from 2019-2023 and I was a postdoctoral fellow at SAMSI/NC State University from 2017-2019.
+My work involves developing spatiotemporal methods for air quality data, and emulation-calibration methods for the Artic sea ice.

 I received my Ph.D. in statistics from the Pennsylvania State University in 2017 mentored by Dr. Murali Haran.
 During my graduate studies, I was fortunate to work with top scientists in the study of the Antarctic Ice Sheet.
 I was intrigued by the ice sheet physics and developed a statistical method to combine physics and multiple data sets to study ice streams on West Antarctica.